 It is absolutely your right to make a claim when you suffer losses in a traffic collision.
 Don’t be intimidated.
 Your auto insurer cannot raise your rates if you submit a legitimate claim and you were not the at-fault driver.

-If you come to believe that an auto insurance company is acting dishonestly or unethically, get advice from a qualified personal injury lawyer.
+If you come to believe that an auto insurance company is acting dishonestly or unethically, get advice from a qualified injury lawyer.

 You should usually cooperate with your own insurance company, but you are not obligated to provide a statement to the other company.